Hepatitis B is a serious health condition. Have a yarn with someone in clinic today.

 Sitting around the Hep B Family Tree are figures to represent the individuals in the community who may be at more risk of hep B. These are young people aged 15-25 years, men and women 50 years and over, as well as mum’s with hep B and their bubs.”

 Joe Malone is a descendant of the Kangoulu and Jagalingu people from the Central Western region of Queensland.
-Joe is the owner of Jagalingu Aboriginal Creations which was established in 1992 creating and producing high quality Aboriginal artefacts, paintings, and other products.
+Joe is the owner of Jagalingu Aboriginal Creations which was established in 1992 creating and producing high-quality Aboriginal artefacts, paintings, and other products.

 Joe had the great fortune of being mentored in his craft by Joe Skeen Senior, a KuKu – Thaypan elder, and a third-generation Aboriginal artefact maker in 1988.
-The skills that were instilled in Joe included creating and painting traditional Aboriginal artefacts, along with a strong work ethic and a sense of the importance of why Aboriginal people need to continue their own cultural.
+The skills that were instilled in Joe included creating and painting traditional Aboriginal artefacts, along with a strong work ethic and a sense of the importance of why Aboriginal people need to continue their own culture.
 This mentorship and inspiration continues to this day.